Auston Matthews: Early years in Toronto (2016–2020)

-2019–20

 At the start of the 2019–20 season, Matthews was named an alternate captain for the Maple Leafs.
-He scored two goals in the season opener against the Ottawa Senators on October 3, becoming the fourth player in NHL history to score in each of their first four-season openers.
+He scored two goals in the season opener against the Ottawa Senators on October 3, 2019, becoming the fourth player in NHL history to score in each of their first four-season openers.
 As of that game, Matthews ranked third in the NHL with 116 goals in 215 games since making his debut in 2016.
 On October 7, Matthews was named the third NHL Star of the Week.
-He was then named to his fourth straight All-Star appearance, but due to an "ongoing wrist condition", he would not participate in the festivities; he was replaced by Senators winger Brady Tkachuk.
-Matthews would finish the abbreviated regular season with career-highs in goals (47) and points (80).
-His 47 goals placed him second in the league, one goal behind Alexander Ovechkin and David Pastrňák for the league lead.
+He was then named to his fourth straight All-Star appearance, but due to an "ongoing wrist condition," he would not participate in the festivities; he was replaced by Senators winger Brady Tkachuk.
+Matthews would finish the abbreviated regular season with career-highs in goals (47) (a 55-goal pace in a full 82 game campaign) and 43 assists for 80 points.
+His 47 goals placed him second in the league, one goal behind Washington Capitals winger and captain Alexander Ovechkin and Boston Bruins winger David Pastrňák for the league lead.
 The season ended in disappointment for Matthews and the Leafs, losing in the best-of-five qualifying round against the Columbus Blue Jackets.
 Matthews scored twice in the five-game series, including the overtime winner to cap off an improbable three-goal rally in the last five minutes of Game 4.